Liposuction Surgery - Cost / Price, Areas Explained, Before / After Images & Videos

 How much fat can be removed during liposuction?

-Your surgeon can safely remove up to 5 liters (10 pounds) of fat during a liposuction.
+Your surgeon can safely remove up to 5 litres (10 pounds) of fat during a liposuction.

 Should I have liposuction or a tummy tuck?